|This was the scene that rolled out before our eyes this morning.|

 |Two youngsters hanging out as their parents savored the breakfast,|

 First, we saw cardiologist Fanie Fourie for tests, including an angiogram, CAT scan, and ultrasound.
 But it was the angiogram that painted the full picture.
 I was a walking time bomb.
-During the angiogram, while I was wide awake, my arteries were impossible to “stent.”
+While I was wide awake during the angiogram, my arteries were impossible to “stent.”
 Open heart bypass surgery was my only option.

 Tom and I were both in a state of shock with this news.
 How was it possible that health-nut me was in such a dangerous state of being?
 But, the bigger question for me will always remain, “Why was I spared?”

 Yesterday, in a thank you letter to my immediate family for their love and support.
 During this ordeal, I mentioned that I might spend the rest of my life trying to figure out why I was spared.
 Surely, there’s a bigger purpose here that I will continue to explore for my remaining years.